aws/aws-cdk-rfcs/text/0219-ecs-service-extensions.md

 - `ScheduledEc2Task`, `ScheduledFargateTask`

 These classes are useful as starter patterns, but aren't very flexible.
-Most of the decisions about the resulting architecture and integratons are made in the class name itself.
+Most of the decisions about the resulting architecture and integrations are made in the class name itself.
 Only a few customizations can be made to the resulting architecture via the properties passed to the constructor.